UCL/STIR/examples/C++/src/README.md

 ```
 ${EXE_LOC}/demo2
 ```
-`demo2` contains a call `stir::display`, so you'll see the display immediately (at least when on Unix)
+`demo2` contains a call to `stir::display`, so if you compiled STIR with `GRAPHICS=X`, you'll see the display immediately.

 #### `demo3`
 ```